 Advertisement

 Most people can resume normal activities about two days after a vasectomy reversal.
-It’s a good idea to wear an athletic supporter for at least one week.
+It’s a good idea to wear an athletic supporter (jockstrap) for at least a week after the procedure.

-Avoid strenuous activities for at least one week and sexual activity — including masturbation — for two to three weeks after the procedure.
-You may have potentially serious complications if you don’t take time to recover fully.
-Complications may include ripping your stitches, infection and increased pain.
+Avoid strenuous activities for at least one week, including running or heavy lifting.
+You should also avoid sexual activity — including masturbation — for two to three weeks after the procedure.

 If you have a physically demanding job, you may need up to two weeks to recover before returning to work.